 Visit Ireland’s most famous landmark: The Cliffs of Moher.
 Fall in love with the bustling bohemian city of Galway and discover the ancient charm of the Aran Islands, home to the stunning stone fort of Dún Aonghasa, which lies 100m over the ocean.

-Your 7-day small group Ireland tour will bring you on an unforgettable journey, encapsulating and exploring Ireland with a diverse range of scenery, castles, adventure, history, heritage, culture and wildlife along the way.
-Enjoy some light activities, yet feel as though you’re gliding through the days at a smooth pace.
-If this sounds like the perfect speed in which to explore Ireland, you may also like to check out our 5-day Magical Southern Ireland Tour.
+Your 7-day small group Overland Ireland tour will bring you on an unforgettable journey, encapsulating and exploring Ireland with a diverse range of scenery, castles, adventure, history, heritage, culture and wildlife along the way.
+Enjoy some light activities, yet feel as though you’re gliding through the days at a smooth pace..

-Please don’t hesitate to get in touch if you have any questions about this 7-day Emerald Explorer Ireland Tour.
-Come discover Ireland with Overland and create memories that will last a lifetime!
+Please don’t hesitate to get in touch if you have any questions about this 7-day Emerald Explorer Irish Tour.
+Come and discover Ireland with Overland and create memories that will last a lifetime!